Eloy Jiménez Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 10th in MLB with a collective 8.9 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in MLB.

-- The Angels' 4.14 team ERA ranks 15th across all MLB pitching staffs.
+- The Angels have the 15th-ranked team ERA among all MLB pitching staffs (4.10).

 © 2023 Data Skrive.
 All rights reserved.